cs-23-sw-6-21/WhiteboardApp/README.md

 The middle button in the app will dissapear once the app is done with writing to the csv file.

 All of the data is written to a CSV file called "Latency-Data.csv" that will be placed in the phones root folder.

+## Building

+Download the project and open it in android studio.